rassamyjs/rassamyjs-dashboard.io/_posts/2020-10-20-build-project-2.md

 ![Feature Importance](https://raw.githubusercontent.com/rassamyjs/rassamyjs-dashboard.io/master/assets/img/fi_pandemic.png)
 ![Permutation Importance](https://raw.githubusercontent.com/rassamyjs/rassamyjs-dashboard.io/master/assets/img/pi_pandemic.png)

 Looking at these graphs, it appears that adding a pandemic feature appears in the top ten importances, but it falls on the bottom half.
+The feature importances are similiar and having an agent replaces the special request on permutation importances.

 ![Confusion Matrix](https://raw.githubusercontent.com/rassamyjs/rassamyjs-dashboard.io/master/assets/img/confusion_matrix.png)

+Looking at the confusion matrix, for this dataset, having a false positive report would be worse than a false negative.

+To wrap it up, the appearance of a pandemic brings down both my models.
+However, the model doesn't give a pandemic too much importance.